tjgalvin/flint/README.md

 - `flint_validation_plot`: Create a simple, quick look figure that expresses the key quality statistics of an image.
 It is intended to be used against a full continuum field image, but in-principal be used for a per beam image.

 The following commands use the `prefect` framework to link together individual tasks together (outlined above) into a single data-processing pipeline.
+- `flint_flow_bandpass_calibrate`: Executes a prefect flow run that will calibrate a set of ASKAP measurement sets taken during a normal bandpass observation sequence.
 - `flint_flow_continuum_pipeline`: Performs bandpass calibration, solution copying, imaging, self-calibration and mosaicing.
+- `flint_flow_cointinuum_mask_pipeline`: Performs bandpass calibration, solution copying, imaging, self-calibration and mosaicing.
+In this flow a process to construct a robust clean mask is performed by exploiting an initial imaging round.
+The field image is constructed across all beams, S/N clipping is performed, then guard masks on a per-beam basis are extracted.

 ## Sky-model catalogues